 Standard Chartered said wealthy clients’ confidential information was stolen in Singapore from a printing company, underscoring the vulnerability of global banks to attacks from hackers and thieves.

 With a banking heritage spanning more than 150 years, Standard Chartered has developed extensive global reach and a strong position in emerging markets and new trade corridors.

-Standard Chartered Bank has announced the appointment of Daniel Tenengauzer as managing director and regional head of research for the Americas.
+Standard Chartered Bank has announced the appointment of Heidi Toribio as managing director and head of the Financial Institutions practice for the Bank in the Americas.

 It is just a week since the CEO of Standard Chartered, Peter Sands, insisted that Benjamin Lawsky, of the New York Department of Financial Services, was talking utter rubbish.
 The bank, said Sands, had not concealed $250bn (£160bn) of US sanction-busting transactions with the Iranian government.